intmus/inttheory/_02-int-scales-keys/a2-scales.md

 "How would you teach a beginner music student what an interval is?"

-- It's hard to teach intervals without an understanding scales, and its hard to teach scales without and understanding of intervals.

-- We start with relating to sounds first.
+- It is easiest to teach a student what a scale sounds like first, then base intervals off of that.

 "How can we define whole steps and half steps without scales?"

-- Looking at the keyboard, a half step is the closest possible next note.
+- Looking at the keyboard, a half step is the closest possible next key.
+A whole step is two keys away.

-Defining a scale

-- There is a difference between a pitch collection and a scale.
-A pitch collection is just a collection of pitches.
-In order to make a pitch collection into a scale, it must be arranged in order decending or ascending.

-- A scale must have one of each of the seven note names.

-When writing out numbered scale degrees, (^1 ^2 ^3 ^4 ^5 ^6 ^7) the arrow goes above the number.

 "Why do we use melodic minor?"